itamarsch/reactor/README.md

 ## What is Reactor?

 Reactor is a custom WebAssembly interpreter focused on simplicity and educational exploration.
-It’s an ongoing project aimed at gaining hands-on experience with the core concepts of WebAssembly runtimes, without diving into advanced features like JIT or WASI.
-It’s the perfect environment for anyone who wants to experiment and learn about how WASM operates under the hood.
+It’s an ongoing project aimed at gaining hands-on experience with the core concepts of WebAssembly runtimes, without diving into advanced features like JIT.
+It’s the perfect environment for anyone who wants to experiment and learn about how WASM and WASI operate under the hood.

 ## Goals